tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-21-bug-with-kramdown-and-rouge-with-github-pages.md

 What puzzles me is why Github's technical writers didn't discover this issue in the first place.
 I mean, doesn't Github's docs have some examples of code blocks within list items?

 Sure enough, they do have code blocks within lists, which you can see, for example, in [Fork a repo](https://help.github.com/articles/fork-a-repo/).

-This must mean that Github's documentation team isn't actually using Github Pages, which, if I remember correctly from my conversations with Github tech writers, is actually the case.
-Github's doc team has some custom plugins they've developed to do validity checking and other tasks on their Jekyll sites, and since plugins aren't allowed in Github Pages, they have to build their site locally and deploy it instead of building it through the Jekyll hooks on Github Pages servers.
+If I remember correctly from my conversations with some Github tech writers, the team builds their Jekyll docs locally and then commits the output to a repo rather than having Github Pages build the site.
+This is due to some custom plugins they're using, which aren't allowed on Github Pages.

-This is understandable, but to me this experience reinforces the need to dogfood your own processes as much as possible.
-If Github's doc team restricted themselves to Jekyll with Github Pages, the whole community might benefit from the plugins they make available as well as early identification of any bugs.

-But to give Github some credit, they do highly dogfood their products.
-Internally, I know the company uses Github repos extensively to share and publish content (rather than using Confluence or Sharepoint).
-And the tech writers are using Jekyll along with Github repos, which is really encouraging.
+Even so, I get the same Kramdown / Rouge errors when I build my site locally, so this isn't so much an error with Github Pages as with Kramdown or Rouge itself.
+As such, I'm not sure why their local site isn't returning an error, unless they're using redcarpet and pygments, which would be really surprising given that they deprecated support for them.